rcove/TGW/README.md

 Autoscale Documentation (Inbound cluster) https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk112575

+Modules
+  checkpoint.tf   - Contains the CFT for the gateways and mangager\
+  tgw.tf\
+  instances.tf\
+  subnets.tf\
+  vpc.tf\
+  routes.tf\
+  external_nlb.tf\
+  external_alb.tf - Not used due to issues with ALB\
+  internal_lb.tf        - app1\
+  internal_lb_app2.tf   - app2\
+  variables.tf\
+  route53.tf        - Optional, delete if R53 is not used\

 -------------------------------------------------------------------

 To run the script
     terraform init
     terraform apply

-You can Logon after about 30 mins to the manager via the windows based Check Point SmartDashboard To use an existing manager then some modifications will be needed to terraform scripts.
+You can Logon after about 30 mins to the manager via the windows based Check Point SmartDashboard

 To remove the envionment
 1. set the autoscale group to 0 instances for the outbound autoscale group, wait a few minutes to allow the VPNs to be deleted then run; terraform destroy

+Note: To use an existing manager then some modifications will be needed to terraform scripts and you will need to setup the autoprov-cfg